 Computers and Print Stations

-The library provides access to over 160 Windows and Mac computers as well as Wi-Fi throughout the building to facilitate the use of personal devices.
+The library provides access to 116 Windows and Mac computers as well as Wi-Fi throughout the building to facilitate the use of personal devices.
 Additionally, students, faculty, and staff can send a print job from a library computer or their own devices and release it with their Flames pass at one of the print/copy/scan stations located throughout the library.

 Telepresence technologies facilitate interactive virtual learning.
 Various forms of this technology are available in the Active Learning Classroom